David Alaba: 2015–2021

-In August 2015 against his former club 1899 Hoffenheim, Alaba's misplaced pass resulted in Kevin Volland scoring in nine seconds, the quickest Bundesliga goal of all time.
+In August 2015 against his former club Hoffenheim, Alaba's misplaced pass resulted in Kevin Volland scoring in nine seconds, the quickest Bundesliga goal of all time.
 On 17 December, Alaba was named Austrian Footballer of the Year for the fifth consecutive year.
 On 8 January 2016, Alaba was voted as the left-back in the UEFA.com Team of the Year 2015 for the third consecutive year.
 On 18 March, he extended his contract until 2021.
 On 21 December, Alaba was named Austrian Footballer of the Year for the sixth year running.
 On 10 February 2018, Alaba made his 200th Bundesliga appearance in a 2–1 win over Schalke.

 During the 2019–20 season, Alaba was converted to the centre-back position, often partnering up with Jérôme Boateng, due to an injury crisis.
 He adapted to the position very well and soon became the leader of the defence.
 On 23 August 2020, he played the full 90 minutes at centre-back as Bayern beat Paris Saint-Germain 1–0 in the 2020 UEFA Champions League Final.
 Bayern Munich went on to have their second treble-winning season after 2012–13, and thereby Alaba securing his second continental treble in his career.

 After several attempts to extend his contract, Alaba mentioned that Bayern Munich asked him earlier whether he was interested in a swap deal with Leroy Sané from Manchester City, which he considered as a "slap in the face".
 On 16 February 2021, Alaba announced that he would leave Bayern Munich following the 2020–21 season after thirteen years with the club.

 Real Madrid

 On 28 May 2021, Spanish side Real Madrid announced they had signed Alaba on a five-year contract beginning on 1 July.
 He inherited the number 4 jersey, previously worn by the last captain Sergio Ramos over the past 16 seasons.
 He made his debut on 14 August, starting in a 4–1 win over Alavés.
 He scored his first goal on 24 October in a 2–1 win over Barcelona, his first El Clásico, becoming the second Austrian player to score in El Clasico history after Hans Krankl (1979).
 On 6 April 2022, Alaba made his 100th Champions League appearance in a 3–1 away win against Chelsea in the quarter-final of the competition.

 On 10 August 2022, he got the opening goal in the 2022 UEFA Super Cup against Eintracht Frankfurt with Real Madrid going on to win 2–0.
-On 14 August, he scored the winning goal for Real Madrid from a free kick in a 2–1 away victory against UD Almería.
+On 14 August 2022, he scored the winning goal for Real Madrid from a free kick in a 2–1 away victory against Almería.

+During Real Madrid's La Liga match against Villarreal on 17 December 2023, Alaba suffered a torn anterior cruciate ligament in his left knee, requiring surgery and an extended recovery period, which lasted about 13 months.
+Alaba's return on the pitch happened on 19 January 2025 in a 4–1 win against Las Palmas.